elliott-io/SwiftSnippets/README.md

 > **ProTip:** If you copy these source files into another project, make sure you add entries to your info.plist for **NSPhotoLibraryUsageDescription** and **NSPhotoLibraryAddUsageDescription**.

+## Popover Messages

+Selecting this [snippet](/StoryboardSnippets/StoryboardSnippets/Snippets/PopoverMessage/), you will see a [PopoverPlacementViewController](/StoryboardSnippets/StoryboardSnippets/Snippets/PopoverMessage/PopoverPlacementViewController.swift) titled **Popover Placement** displaying a segmented control and a few buttons.

+A [PopoverViewController](/StoryboardSnippets/StoryboardSnippets/Snippets/PopoverMessage/PopoverViewController.swift) will be displayed when interacting with these items.

+> **ProTip:** You'll notice in the extension function for [showPopover](/StoryboardSnippets/StoryboardSnippets/Helpers/Extensions.swift#L61) that [AlwaysPresentAsPopover](/StoryboardSnippets/StoryboardSnippets/Snippets/PopoverMessage/AlwaysPresentAsPopover.swift) is used to make the PopoverViewController present as an actual popover, rather than a default view controller.

 # Extensions
 Several extensions were written in [Extensions.swift](/StoryboardSnippets/StoryboardSnippets/Helpers/Extensions.swift) to help facilitate common functions that are used across snippets.